theTardigrade/golang-leapYear/README.md

 ## What Is a Leap Year?

-In the Gregorian calendar, a leap year has 366 days, whereas other years have only 365.
+In the Gregorian calendar, a leap year is a year that has 366 days, whereas other years have only 365.
 The extra day is known as a leap day.

 Approximately one out of every four years is a leap year.
 Every other year is known as a common year.